 In traditional telephone networks, the status of the user was simply ‘free’ or ‘busy’ and was supplied only after a call was made.
-Presence management, however, consists in permanently posting the status that the user of the network wishes to make known to others: ‘I can be contacted by members of my sports club’, etc. The concept ha the potential to transform the way people communicate, and theoretically could be applied to all forms of communications.
+Presence management, however, consists of permanently posting the status that the user of the network wishes to make known to others: ‘I can be contacted by members of my sports club’, etc. The concept ha the potential to transform the way people communicate, and theoretically could be applied to all forms of communications.
 It could also be shared by many services and thus become, at least in part, one of the generic control functions associated with the network.

 - Controlling resources

 Resource control consists essentially in the process of receiving a request of a given application, deciding on a route between two peripheral points on the network ( where the relevant terminals or servers are located ) and configuring or reserving resources along this route.
-Controlling I performed at two levels, that of the global network and that of the equipment, and corresponds to several entities: physical link, virtual circuit, address, transmission rate, memory capacity, etc.)
+Controlling I performed at two levels, that of the global network and that of the equipment, and corresponds to several entities: physical link, virtual-circuit, address, transmission rate, memory capacity, etc.)

-Request from services are expressed in terms of parameters that are independent of techniques and mechanisms implemented by the network.
-This makes it necessary to translate, for examples, the identifiers (URL, directory number, etc.) used by the service or the expression of the quality of the service expected into a language adapted to the equipment and to the resources themselves.
+Request from services is expressed in terms of parameters that are independent of techniques and mechanisms implemented by the network.
+This makes it necessary to translate, for example, the identifiers (URL, directory number, etc.) used by the service or the expression of the quality of the service expected into a language adapted to the equipment and to the resources themselves.
 Although it is an important characteristic of NGN, this ‘de-correlation’ is nevertheless difficult to apply, and this is one of the reasons for the continuing variations in vocabulary used to describe this function: ‘ Gatekeeper’, ‘Call Server’, ‘ Policy Server’, or ‘Session Server’ are all used for sets of functions that are not always identical.

-Even though the above definition is evocative of information transfer in particular, the control of resources also concerns other types of equipment that may be used in applications ( voice servers, cache servers, transcoders, etc.)
+Even though the above definition is evocative of information transfer, in particular, the control of resources also concerns other types of equipment that may be used in applications ( voice servers, cache servers, transcoders, etc.)